Representations of the symmetric group are decomposable in polynomial time

-{\bf Acknowledgments}: I thank Oded Yacobi (U. Sydney) for significant help in understanding the basics of representation theory and in particular \cite{Okounkov}, as well as Peter Olver (U. Minnesota), Alex Townsend (Cornell), and Marcus Webb (U. Manchester) for helpful suggestions on drafts.
-This work was completed with the support of the EPSRC grant EP/T022132/1 “Spectral element methods for fractional differential equations, with applications in applied analysis and medical imaging” and the Leverhulme Trust Research Project Grant RPG-2019-144 “Constructive approximation theory on and inside algebraic curves and surfaces”.
+{\bf Acknowledgments}: I thank Oded Yacobi (U. Sydney) for significant help in understanding the basics of representation theory and in particular \cite{Okounkov}, as well as Peter Olver (U. Minnesota), Alex Townsend (Cornell), and Marcus Webb (U. Manchester) for helpful suggestions on drafts. {\addition We also thank the anonymous referees for their very helpful feedback.} This work was completed with the support of the EPSRC grant EP/T022132/1 “Spectral element methods for fractional differential equations, with applications in applied analysis and medical imaging” and the Leverhulme Trust Research Project Grant RPG-2019-144 “Constructive approximation theory on and inside algebraic curves and surfaces”.

 \Section{irreps} Irreducible representations of the symmetric group.

 In this section we review some basic facts of representation theory of the symmetric group, roughly following \cite{Okounkov}.
 The irreducible representations can be identified with {\it partitions}: